 31.0 There should be 10 verifiable shots on a record target.
 Where there are less than 10 shots, the target must be reviewed by the Pit officer and the target puller(s) before the target is removed from the backer.
 Their decision regarding number of holes in the target shall be final.
 The target in question must have the total number of shots noted and be signed on the plotting sheet by the Pit officer and target puller(s).

 31.1 The target may subsequently be checked by the Board of Directors at the request of the Pit Officer.

 32.0 When a target has been scored by the Target Chairman or Assistant Target Chairman it becomes official.

 32.1 If a shooter thinks his target was incorrectly scored and to his DISADVANTAGE (ie. not credited with all the shots that hit the paper, or earned a higher score or smaller group than indicated) he may file a PROTEST.
-The Target Chairman, Assistant Target Chairman, and one other Board Member (preferably the President or Vice President) will reconsider the target, providing a $5.00 Protest Fee is paid immediately and the contested target is given to the Board Member.
+The Target Chairman, Assistant Target Chairman, and one other Board Member (preferably the President, Vice President, and/or Rules Committee) will reconsider the target, providing a $5.00 Protest Fee is paid immediately and the contested target is given to the Board Member.
 This fee will be refunded if there is a ruling in favor of the shooter.

 32.1.1 If the target was shot in an aggregate relay, the Protest and Reconsideration process must be initiated and completed prior to the start of the Shoot off, or reconsideration will be denied.